STAT540-UBC/team_treed_rats-DNA-methylation/Data_Analysis/README.md

   *`edgeR` (`R` package) with usual negative binomial fitting and quasi-likelihood negative binomial fitting
   * Nonparametric method `NOISeq` (another `R` package)
   * Other conventional methods like `R` package `DESeq` and `limma` are also applied
-* Result
+* Results
-  * We have found 164 DE genes among male vs female using `edgeR` with `glmQLFit`
+  * We have found 163 differentially expressed genes between male vs female using all of the techniques.
-  * 45 DE genes using `NOISeq`, 15 DE genes using `limma`
-  * and 52 DE genes using `edgeR` with `glmFit`
+  * glmQLFit was selected to maximize sensitivity even at the cost of false discovery rate, as these would later be correlated with the methylation data aswell.

 ### Differential Expression Analysis (Female vs FemaleZeb) (Tony)
 [3.1-DE_genes_femaleVSzeb.md](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Data_Analysis/3.1-DE_genes_femaleVSzeb.md)
 * Results
-  * 43 genes were found to be differentially expressed between females and zeb-treated females following the same masculinizing gene expression pattern using `edgeR` with `glmQLFit`
+  * 53 genes were found to be differentially expressed between females and zeb-treated females that overlap with the 163 genes found to be differentially expressed between male and female. following the same masculinizing gene expression pattern using `edgeR` with `glmQLFit`.